sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 }
 ```

-5. Run `mg sync artifacts` and when complete, restart the instance.
+5. Run `mi sync artifacts` and when complete, restart the instance.
 6. Verify on GCP that traces delivered via `HTTP POST` are now available.

 ### Deploy new images across all instances